temporalio/documentation/docs-src/security/data-converter.md

   - guide-context
 ---

-Temporal SDKs provide a [Data Converter](/concepts/what-is-a-data-converter) that can be customized with a custom [Payload Codec](/concepts/what-is-a-payload-codec) to encode and secure your data.
+Each Temporal SDK provides a [Data Converter](/concepts/what-is-a-data-converter) that can be customized with a custom [Payload Codec](/concepts/what-is-a-payload-codec) to encode and secure your data.

 For details on what data can be encoded, how to secure it, and what to consider when using encryption, see [Data encryption](/prod-readiness-context/data-encryption).